pearcemc/ClusterUtils.jl/README.md

 ## Broadcasting `SharedArray` objects

 Using the network topology information we can setup `SharedArray` objects such that memory is shared between processes on the same machines
+This is currently not recommended for heavy use (OK to setup at the beggining of an algorithm, but not multiple calls per second).

 ```julia
 topo = describepids();